webreactor/rmq-dump/Readme.md

 RabbitMQ messages backup tool
 =============================

-Can dump messages to json file, load them back.
-Can modify destination vhost or queue name.

-**It dumps and loads only messages**

-To backup exchanges, queues, bindings use RMQ webinterface.

 ### Features

-* Dumps messages
+- Dump messages from RabbitMQ
+- Load messages to RabbitMQ
+- Carefully keep a message routing key, body, headers
-* Does not consume messages, server state is not changed after dumping
+- By default will not consume messages.
+Server state is not changed after dumping.
-* Loads messages to RabbitMQ
-* Can filter load and dump lists of vhosts or queus
+- Dump all messages from whole RMQ server or specific vhost or a queue
-* Can alter message changing result vhost or queue name
+- Alter messages vhost or queue name during dump or load
-* Uses json lines format
+- Load from a dump only specified vhosts or queues
-* Works with STDOUT and STDIN streams
+- Work with STDOUT and STDIN streams using json lines format
-* Has dry run option
+- Dry run option

+To backup exchanges, queues and bindings use RMQ webinterface - use RMQ web interface or rabbitmqadmin for it.

 ### How it works

 **Dumping**

-rmq-dump runs throught all specified vhosts and queues (all, if not specified), using HTTP API retrieves list of vhosts and queues.
+rmq-dump runs throught all specified vhosts and queues (all, if not specified).
 Using basic_get rmq-dump gets all messages qithout acknowledging then closes connection so all messages go back to their queues.
-Tested up to 500k messages in a queue. rmq-dump sends all recieved messages in STDOUT with json lines format.
+Tested up to 500k messages in a queue. rmq-dump sends all recieved messages in STDOUT using json lines format.
 Pipe it to a file if you want to store them.

 It you need consistent state backup - stop all consumers and publishers before you make backup.